WCAG best practices - general (low-code)

 ### **Special characters in content**

-If special characters are used in the content, e.g. arrows used for decorative purposes, they should be hidden from screen readers using the attribute **aria-hidden**.\
+If special characters are used in the content, e.g. arrows serving a decorative function, they should be hidden from screen readers using the attribute **aria-hidden**.\

 ### **Responsiveness**